1. Key Concepts in Marketing

 Customers participant in service delivery.

-We look at how to manage these differences in MKTG1020
+- We look managing these issues in MKTG1020 Services Marketing.

 1.6 product life-cycle